pkmn/engine/src/lib/gen1/README.md

     generations where there are no event listeners for the `Update` event)
   - adding the artificial `beforeTurn` "action" will also advance the RNG in the same way the `runUnnerve` and `runSwitch` actions do
-- **`Battle.getRandomTarget()`**: Pokémon Showdown randomly determines a target (causing the RNG to advance a frame) in cases where the target of a move is required but has not been specified, though erroneously applies this logic in singles battles where only one target is possible.
-This spuriously and inefficiently advances the RNG and results in inconsistencies if a player specifies `move 1 1` instead of `move 1`.
-This primarily happens during move selection, though moves used via other moves (i.e. Metronome or MirrorMove) can also advance the RNG frame for this same reason.
 - **`Pokemon.getLockedMove()`**: Pokémon Showdown runs the `onLockMove` event (causing the RNG frame to advance) when calling `Pokemon.getLockedMove()` while building up the `|request|` object for both sides in `endTurn` and in other scenarios (`checkFaint`, certain circumstances with Metronome